Mon

 import { Calendar } from "@dateforge/react-calendar";

-import { CalendarTimeGrid } from "@dateforge/react-calendar/modules";
+import { CalendarTimeWheel } from "@dateforge/react-calendar/modules/time";

 export function TimeSlotPickerExample() {